 sternlight (white).
 If less than 20 meters in length, the three lights may be combined at or near the top of the mast.

 A sailing vessel may exhibit at or near the top of the mast, two all-round lights in a vertical line: the upper one red and the lower one green.
 These lights are shown along with the sidelights and sternlight.

 A vessel engaged in fishing, other than trawling, shall display:

 all-around lights in a vertical line, the upper being red over white light.
 When making way through the water.

 Vessel when engaged in trawling

 A vessel when engaged in trawling, which means dragging a dredge net or other fishing apparatus through the water, shall display:

-At anchor, the operator of a pleasure craft shall display, from sunset to sunrise, in the fore part, an all-around white light.
+Anchored at night, the operator of a powerboat must display, from sunset to sunrise, in the fore part, an all-around white light.
 A powerboat anchored at night must display an all-around white light.

 Navigation lights are also required for human-powered vessels (canoe, kayak) or for a sailing pleasure craft of less than 7 metres in length not under power.
-When underway, the operator shall, from sunset to sunrise, display, if practical, sidelights and a sternlight, but if the operator cannot, he/she must have at hand, a flashlight or lighted lantern emitting a white light which must be lit in enough time to prevent a collision.
+When underway,the operator shall, from sunset to sunrise, display, if practical, sidelights and a sternlight, but if the operator cannot, he/she must have at hand, an electric torch or lighted lantern showing a white light (a watertight flashlight is acceptable) which must be lit in enough time to prevent a collision.